How Do I Establish A Consistent Daily Routine For My Puppy?

 3.1.
 Establishing Regular Meal Times

-Start by determining the number of meals for your puppy based on their age and breed.
+Start by determining the ideal number of meals for your puppy based on their age and breed.
 Young puppies generally require frequent meals throughout the day, while older puppies can transition to fewer meals.
 Once you have identified the appropriate number of meals, establish regular meal times that align with your puppy's needs and your own schedule.
-Consistency in meal times helps regulate your puppy's digestive system and helps them anticipate when food will be available.
+Consistency in meal times helps regulate your puppy's digestive system and helps them anticipate when will be available.

 3.2.
 Consistency in Meal Portions and Location